DanMcGann/loam/README.md

   * Included via fetch content to access correct version.
 * Nanoflann [v1.5.5]
   * Included via fetch content to access correct version.
+* Pybind11
+  * Used only if python bindings are built, and included via fetch content.

 ## Installation
 ### C++